How To Build a Real Estate Portfolio for Lasting Wealth

 1. Make a solid business plan

-If you’re just looking to get started with building a real estate portfolio, the first thing you need to do is create a comprehensive real estate business plan that covers strategies, goals and financing.
+If you’re just starting to build a real estate portfolio, the first step is to create a comprehensive real estate business plan that covers strategies, goals, and financing.

-You will also need a business plan if you plan on seeking conventional or hard money financing.
+You will also need a business plan to seek conventional or hard money financing.

 2. Choose your primary real estate portfolio strategy

 It is recommended that you have six months’ worth of mortgage payments saved up when buying for investment purposes.
 If you opt for conventional financing, lenders will require this.
-Additionally, having an emergency fund protects you from vacancies, especially when you are just starting out as a landlord.
+Additionally, having an emergency fund protects you from vacancies, especially when starting out as a landlord.

-You will also need to decide whether to hire a property manager or handle property management yourself.
+You must also decide whether to hire a property manager or handle property management yourself.
 There are pros and cons to each approach.
 Property managers add to your costs, but they also alleviate the stresses of property management.

 3. Use leverage to build equity